SYNchroACK/intelmq/docs/proposal.md

 * Tomas: the "OnBoot Scheduled Bots Service" bubble in diagram is still required because if bot is configured as: `run_mode: scheduled`, `onboot: true` and sysadmin stopped the bot before the operating system restart, the bot will not start since was not in crontab.
 * Aaron: too complicated.
 It tries to solve independent things at once in one document --> split it!
  * Tomas: they are not independent, I would say that is a really a challenge to describe one piece without mentioning other one or without having knowledge about other one.
 Also, its better for proposal purposes to have all info in one document...
+* Tomas: what should happen if user change `status` (old `enable`) configuration parameter manually on config to `false` value but the bot stills running?
+Imagine that after this the sysadmin execute `intelmqctl reload <bot-id>` command....what should happen?